-Regardless of the model's complexity, you use the same essential steps for creating an aerospace model as you would for creating any other Simulink® model.
+Regardless of the model complexity, you use the same essential steps for creating an aerospace model as you would for creating any other Simulink® model.

 Double-click any library in the window to display its contents.
-The following figure shows the Aerospace Blockset library window.
+This figure shows the Aerospace Blockset library window.

 Select and position the blocks.
 You must first select the blocks that you need to build your model, and then position the blocks in the model window.
-For the majority of Simulink models, you select one or more blocks from each of the following categories:
+For the majority of Simulink models, you select one or more blocks from each of these categories:

 Source blocks generate or import signals into the model, such as a sine wave, a clock, or limited-band white noise.

 Simulation blocks can consist of almost any type of block that performs an action in the simulation.
 A simulation block represents a part of the model functionality to be simulated, such as an actuator block, a mathematical operation, a block from the Aerospace Blockset library, and so on.

 Signal Routing blocks route signals from one point in a model to another.
 If you need to combine or redirect two or more signals in your model, you will probably use a Simulink Signal Routing block, such as Mux and Demux.